Which sectors can set targets?

 Companies in most sectors will use one of two methods for developing their science-based targets: the Absolute Contraction Approach (used by four out of five companies with approved science-based targets) or the Sectoral Decarbonization Approach (SDA).

-For most sectors, you should refer to page three of our how-to guide to learn which methodology your company should use, according to your sector and other criteria.
+For most sectors, you should refer page three of our Getting Started Guide to learn which methodology your company should use, according to your sector and other criteria.

 However there are specific requirements and/or guidance for sectors listed below.